 And why you should never use a regular TV outdoors

-An outdoor TV can add another dimension to your backyard or patio entertaining.
+In a nutshell: An outdoor TV can add another dimension to your backyard or patio entertaining.
 But don’t try to use a regular indoor TV outside.
-There are specially made outdoor TVs that can live outside year round and withstand any weather.

-High-quality outdoor TVs like these SunBriteTV models are sealed against moisture and humidity, and include built-in heating and cooling systems that allow them to operate flawlessly in temperatures ranging from 120°F all the way down to -24°F.
+High-quality outdoor TVs like these SunBriteTV models are sealed against moisture and humidity, and include built-in heating and cooling systems that allow them to operate flawlessly in extreme temperatures.

-The best spot for an outdoor TV is one that’s protected from the elements and doesn’t get much direct sunlight.
-But if the TV will get a lot of direct sun exposure, choose one with an extra-bright sunlight-readable display, like SunBriteTV’s Pro Series models.
+The best spot for an outdoor TV is one that doesn’t get much direct sunlight.
+But if the TV will get a lot of direct sun exposure, choose one with an extra-bright display, like SunBriteTV’s Pro Series models.

-The video source(s) to feed an outdoor TV — cable box, satellite receiver, Blu-ray player or media streamer — are usually located inside the house.
-For distances up to 33 feet you can run an HDMI cable (be sure it’s rated for in-wall use).
+The cable box or other video sources for an outdoor TV usually go inside your house.
+For distances up to 33 feet you can run an in-wall rated HDMI cable.

 SunBriteTV also makes a wireless HDMI system specially designed for use with outdoor TVs.
-And if your home’s Wi-Fi network extends to your backyard or patio, you may be able to stream content wirelessly to your outdoor TV by adding a Wi-Fi dongle like the Google Chromecast.
+And if your home’s Wi-Fi network extends to your backyard or patio, you may be able to use a Wi-Fi dongle like the Google Chromecast.